Amiwaa/wise-family-expenses/VERCEL_DEPLOYMENT.md

 ## Verification

-After deployment:
+After deployment and updating Google OAuth:

 1. Visit your Vercel URL
+2. Try signing in with Google (this will verify OAuth is working)
-2. Try creating a family (this will verify database connection)
+3. Try creating a family (this will verify database connection)
-3. Check Vercel logs for any errors
+4. Check Vercel logs for any errors

 ## Troubleshooting